-The Congregational Development Fund (CDF) began operating July 1, 2002, and is intended to help congregations with larger capital needs while undertaking church building projects.
+The Congregational Development Fund (CDF) is intended to help congregations with larger capital needs while undertaking church building projects.

 The CDF is designed to be a self-renewing loan fund with the payments from past borrowers providing the base for new loans.

-Applications for CDF loans must be approved by your local presbytery and Conference office before they will be considered by Communities in Ministry (CIM).
+Applications for CDF loans must be approved by your regional council before they will be considered by Communities in Ministry (CIM).
 The Mission through Finance (MtF) Advisory Group reviews all applications before a decision on a loan application is made.